ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 * Open "netflix-report"
 * Open "CONTENT_INTERACTION"
 * Click on: "New"
-* Click on "Python 3 Notebook"
+* Click on: "Python 3 Notebook"
 * Copy our code (Netflix.py) and paste it in your just created Notebook
-* Click on "Run"
+* Click on: "Run"

 Important: You have to save the project directly in the same folder like both files ("ViewingActivity.csv" and "BillingHistory").
 There is also the option to make a new folder on your device and save your Notebook/project and a copy of both files in it.
 If for any reason your IDE cannot find the file, check out the chapter "Help".